Cantonese Braised Beef Noodle Soup (清汤牛腩粉)

-Braised beef ho fun noodle soup or what we call “清汤牛腩粉,” is a classic Cantonese recipe that dedicates to the clean broth and the purest beef flavor.
-The broth got a light sweet aftertaste, which comes from the daikon radish and the gan cao slices.
-The daikon radish also has a mild peppery taste which makes the beef flavor stands out even more.
+This classic Cantonese beef noodle is dedicated to the clean broth and purest beef flavor.
+The broth got a light sweet aftertaste from the daikon radish and the Gan Cao slices.
+The daikon radish also has a mildly peppery taste, making the beef flavor stand out even more.
 Even though it looks like Vietnamese pho, they are different.
-Let me be clear, one is not better than another, they are just two different cuisines.
 The Vietnamese pho broth is much sweeter; the sweetness comes from the onion and maybe some sugar.
 It usually serves with lime, basil, chilies, and bean sprouts, while Chinese ho fun is only topped with diced scallions, garlic oil, and maybe some pickles.

 - 2 lbs of beef Brisket